-About Smith+Nephew
+About Smith+Nephew and the Group

 Smith+Nephew is a portfolio medical technology business focused on the repair, regeneration and replacement of soft and hard tissue.
 We exist to restore people's bodies and their self-belief by using technology to take the limits off living.
+We call this purpose

+Smith-Nephew

-We call this purpose 'Life Unlimited'.
-Our 18,000 employees deliver this mission every day, making a difference to patients' lives through the excellence of our product portfolio, and the invention and application of new technologies across our three global business units of Orthopaedics, Advanced Wound Management and Sports Medicine & ENT.
+'Life Unlimited'.
+Our 330 employees (who are part of the 18,000 Group employees) deliver this mission every day, making a difference to patients' lives through the excellence of our product portfolio, and the invention and application of new technologies across our three global business units of Orthopaedics, Advanced Wound Management and Sports Medicine & ENT.